• Skip to primary navigation

 • Flour - this is used to make a roux with the butter before adding the milk, and acts to thicken the sauce.

 • Grated cheese - as much as you prefer.
 I find a cup of grated cheddar is sufficient.
-If you would like to have 'stringy' cheese pulling out of the sauce when you serve the pasta, you could substitute half of the cheddar with mozzarella.
+If you would like 'stringy' cheese pulling out of the sauce when you serve the pasta, you could substitute half of the cheddar with mozzarella.

 • Seasoning- optional and to taste.
 I normally cook the pasta in salted water, then once the dish has been assembled, taste it and add more salt if I think it needs it.
 I also like to add a good grinding of black pepper.